intershop/intershop-pwa/docs/guides/ssr-startup.md

 If only one theme is active, the theme-specific SSR process will be run in cluster mode on the default port.
 If more themes are active, PM2 is provisioned to run a distributor process in front of all theme-specific processes, to direct incoming traffic to the correct SSR process.

+The deployment for integration test servers (deployed from branch integration or develop) will use the integration configuration store in `angular.json`

 The preferred way for **production deployments** is to build the `Dockerfile` in the project root and run the created image.
 This will automatically build all active themes and configure [PM2][pm2] for running multiple themes in parallel.